 Gateways were the web-based equivalent of payment terminals, adapting internet-based transactions so that they could be retrofitted and funneled into pre-existing payment processors.

 |1996||CyberSource||CyberSource, a subsidiary of Visa|

 |1996||DataCash Group||Mastercard Payment Gateway Services|

 |1997||Bibit||WorldPay, now Vantiv|

-Innovation also sped up quickly in a number of areas: local data storage and processing power, data encryption, tokenization, and integrating payments into point of sale software.
+Innovation also sped up quickly in a number of areas: local data storage and processing power, data encryption, tokenization, mobile payments, and integrating payments into point of sale software.